Skip to main content

 Secondary Background Color

-Used for secondary panels or surfaces, like selection cards.
+Used for secondary surfaces, such as selection cards.

 Primary Text on Primary